 Last time I flew with Qatar Airways it was about 8 years ago and in economy.
 My key memory was how dreadful Doha airport was – it was a giant tacky duty-free shop plus endless smoking rooms.
 Well, things have changed!!!
 I was beyond delighted with my Qatar Airways Business Class experience and Doha airport is now giving Changi a run for its money!
-Here is my complete Qatar Airways Business Class Review:
+Here is my complete Qatar a380 Business Class Review including Doha Airport Lounge.

 So let’s start where so many of my journeys do – Heathrow.
 Terminal 4 in this case.
-The Qatar Airways business class lounge is located near Gate 6.
-Make sure you use the Qatar Airways business class lounge and not one of the shared ones.
+The Qatar heathrow lounge is located near Gate 6.
+Make sure you use the Qatar lounge heathrow and not one of the shared ones.
 The lounge is beautifully laid out with extremely comfortable seats.
 There is a proper restaurant with a proper menu and proper ordering!

 Most importantly there was also proper champagne – Laurent.
 This is the kind of lounge that makes you want to get to the airport early.

-Qatar Airways Business Class Review: In flight London to Doha
+Qatar Business Class Review a380: In flight London to Doha

 The plane itself was lovely – very new and stylish.
 The seating, however, is not as private as Singapore or Etihad Airlines.
 The bedding had a fabulous plump pillow but the blanket was quite thin – not the nice mock duvet you often get in business in other airlines.

 The Qatar Airways business class toiletries were good – a slightly old fashioned case but a very nice face spray from Castello Monte Vibiano Vechhio – an Italian brand of which I had never heard.
 The service was absolutely fantastic and so friendly – as good as my favourite airline for service Qantas.
 An unexpected bonus was pyjamas!
 Again I have only ever had this in virgin business before.
 And very comfortable pyjamas they were!